Optare Tempo

-The Optare Tempo is an integral low-floor, full-size rigid single-deck bus manufactured by Optare and was launched in late 2004.
+The Optare Tempo is an integral low-floor, heavy duty, full-size rigid single-deck bus manufactured by Optare and was launched in late 2004.
 It is marketed and sold as the replacement for the Optare Excel.
 It is designed as a lightweight bus, to use less fuel than traditional heavy duty integral rigids.
 As of July 2017, 233 had been built, including 27 Tempo SRs.
-The Tempo SR has now been replaced in the UK market by longer variants of the Optare MetroCity, although production of the Tempo SR continues for the Australian market.
+The Tempo SR has since been replaced in the UK market by longer variants of the Optare MetroCity, although production of the Tempo SR continues for the Australian market.